-Each educational activity in this catalog is labeled with one or more icons indicating the competency area addressed in the session’s content.
 This can help you develop an educational plan that meets your needs and builds knowledge/skills across the competency areas.

 |Patient Care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health, demonstrating a satisfactory level of diagnostic competence and the ability to provide appropriate and effective consultation in the context of pathology services.|

 |Medical Knowledge about established and evolving biomedical, clinical, and cognate (eg, epidemiological and social-behavioral) sciences and the application of this knowledge to pathology.|

 |Practice-Based Learning and Improvement that involves investigation and evaluation of diagnostic and consultative practices, appraisal and assimilation of scientific evidence, and improvements in patient care practices.|